apache/jackrabbit-oak/oak-doc/src/site/markdown/query/query-engine.md

 NOTE: The principal executing the query must have been granted the repository privilege `rep:insecureQueryOptions` (see [Privilege Management / Query Execution](../security/privilege/mappingtoprivileges.md#query-execution)).

-Enabling this option activates the same Compatibility behavior for NodeIterator.getSize() as described in [Result Size](#result-size), but only for the query being executed.
+Enabling this option activates the same compatibility behavior for NodeIterator.getSize() as described in [Result Size](#result-size), but only for the query being executed.

 #### Query Option Insecure Facets